-With reference to 2022, the overall performance achieved was 120% of the target.
-In response, at the meeting of 28 February 2023, the Board of Directors, with the favourable opinion of the Remuneration Committee, awarded the CEO a bonus of 4.585 million euro, which equates to the maximum bonus, i.e. 175% of the fixed remuneration.
+With reference to 2023, the overall performance achieved was 120% of the target.
+In response, at the meeting of 27 February 2024, the Board of Directors, with the favourable opinion of the Remuneration Committee, awarded the CEO a bonus of 4.585 million euro, which equates to the maximum bonus, i.e. 175% of the fixed remuneration (equal to 2.620 million euro and unchanged since 2016).